Inferring stochastic low-rank recurrent neural networks from neural data: Details of empirical experiments

 \subsubsection{Dataset description}

 We used openly accessible neurophysiological data recorded from hippocampal CA1 region \cite{Grosmark2016,Chen2016,Grosmark2016b} (\href{https://crcns.org/data-sets/hc/hc-11/about-hc-11}{https://crcns.org/data-sets/hc/hc-11/about-hc-11}).
 We used the subset of the dataset called the \textit{maze} epoch, where a rat was running on a 1.6-meter linear track, with rewards located at each end (left and right).
 Throughout this task, neural activity was recorded from 120 identified pyramidal neurons.
 As in \cite{Brenner2024}, we only used 60 neurons that had sufficient activity and discarded rest of the units.
-We used code from \cite{zhou2020} (\href{https://github.com/zhd96/pi-vae}{https://github.com/zhd96/pi-vae}) to preprocess the spike data, and only use data corresponding to the rat running and the location data being available.
+We used code from \cite{zhou2020} (\href{https://github.com/zhd96/pi-vae}{https://github.com/zhd96/pi-vae}) to preprocess the spike data, and only use data corresponding to the rat running and the location data being available for the results shown in Fig.~\ref{fig:fig4} and Fig.~S\ref{fig:S_hpc11_supp}.
+For the model shown in Fig.~S\ref{fig:S_hpc11_supp_full} we used the last 1350s of data of the Maze epoch, which also includes bouts where the rat is stationary.
 We used 25ms bins.